docupotamus/docupotamus/site/docs/quickstart.md

       1 2 3 4 5 6 7 8
 ```

-## What's Next?
+## We're done here!

+What's next?
 Good first places to start are learning more about the [differences between Docupotamus and Docusaurus](./presets/preset-classic.md#docusaurus-differences)
 or [creating an environment variable](./themes/theme-environment-variables#example-usage)
 just like the one on this page.
 Try it out!